New Jersey

 When a person has been arrested or held to answer for a crime, disorderly persons offense, petty disorderly persons offense, or municipal ordinance violation under the laws of this State or of any governmental entity thereof and proceedings against the person were dismissed, the person was acquitted, or the person was discharged without a conviction or finding of guilt, the Superior Court shall, at the time of dismissal, acquittal, or discharge, … order the expungement of all records and information relating to the arrest or charge.

 N.J.
-Stat.
-Ann. § 2C:52-6(a)(1).
+Stat. § 2C:52-6(a)(1).
 The 2019 law deleted a requirement in this section that the defendant make application before the court may act.
 A similar automatic expungement provision applies to municipal court proceedings, with a petition requirement omitted by the 2019 law. § 2C:52-6(a).
 There is a waiting period of six months for expungement of deferred adjudication records (see above authorized for minor drug offenses under N.J.
-Stat.
-Ann. § 2C:36A-1. and for others). § 2C:52-6(c).
+Stat. § 2C:36A-1. and for others). § 2C:52-6(c).
 Non-convicted charges in a conviction case may not be expunged unless and until the conviction itself is eligible for expungement: “An expungement … shall not be ordered where the dismissal, acquittal, or discharge resulted from a plea bargaining agreement involving the conviction of other charges.
 This bar, however, shall not apply once the conviction is itself expunged.” § 2C:52-6(a)(3); see also § 2C:52-14(c).
 A person who did not apply for expungement at the time of disposition may petition the Superior Court for expungement “at any time following the disposition of proceedings.” § 2C:52-6(b).
 Non-conviction records may not be expunged “where the dismissal, discharge, or acquittal resulted from a determination that the person was insane or lacked the mental capacity to commit the crime charged.” § 2C52-6(d).
 There is no limitation on the number of times non-conviction records may be expunged. § 2C:52-6(a)(5).

-The effect of expungement is described in subsection 1, supra
+The effect of expungement is described in subsection 1, supra.

-F. Juvenile adjudications
+F. Expungement for juvenile adjudications

 [A]ny person who has been adjudged a juvenile delinquent may have his entire record of delinquency adjudications expunged if: